A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 Expert Verified

-Let's be real for a second: your "Pending" queue is probably a source of low-key anxiety.
-It's that growing list of tickets waiting for a customer to reply, and each one is a little task you have to remember to follow up on.
-Your agents end up cluttering their calendars and to-do lists with manual reminders that are incredibly easy to miss when things get busy.
+Let's be real for a second: your "Pending" queue is probably something you want to stay on top of.
+It's that list of tickets waiting for a customer to reply, and each one is a task that needs a timely follow-up.
+While manual reminders are an option, they can be easy to overlook when things get busy.

 Automating these follow-ups just makes sense.
 It saves time, helps your resolution rates, and gives every customer a consistent experience.
-Freshdesk has tools for this, but as anyone who's tried to use them knows, they come with some… quirks.
+Freshdesk has robust tools for this, offering a highly customizable system that allows you to tailor your automation to your specific workflow.

 This guide will walk you through how to set up a Freshdesk automation to send reminders on pending tickets.
-We'll cover the standard method and then look at a more modern, AI-powered approach that gets the job done without the headache.
+We'll cover the standard method and then look at a modern, AI-powered approach that can work alongside your existing setup.

 How do automated reminders for pending tickets work in Freshdesk?

-Setting up a time-based reminder in Freshdesk isn't as straightforward as you might hope.
-It’s not a single button; instead, it depends on two different automation features working together.
-Getting a handle on both is key.
+Setting up a time-based reminder in Freshdesk is a process that utilizes two different automation features working together.
+Getting a handle on both is key to a successful setup.

 First, you have Automation rules that run on ticket updates.
 These are your instant-reaction rules.
 They jump into action when something specific happens, like a ticket’s status changing.
-For our reminder setup, their role is secondary.
-They can’t delay an action, but they're useful for things like automatically changing a ticket's status from "Pending" back to "Open" the moment a customer replies.
+For our reminder setup, they're useful for things like automatically changing a ticket's status from "Pending" back to "Open" the moment a customer replies.

 The real workhorse for our task is the Automation rules that run on hourly triggers.
-You might know them by their old name, Time Triggers or Supervisor Rules.
 This feature scans all your tickets once an hour, checking them against time-based conditions you set up, like "hours since pending" is more than 24.
-This is the tool we'll use to send a follow-up after a certain amount of time has passed.
+This is the precise tool we'll use to send a follow-up after a certain amount of time has passed.

 How to create a basic automated reminder in Freshdesk

-Let’s walk through a common scenario: you want to send a reminder after two days of silence, and then a final notice before closing the ticket after seven days.
+Let’s walk through a common scenario in 2026: you want to send a reminder after two days of silence, and then a final notice before closing the ticket after seven days.

 Rule 1: The first reminder after 48 hours